 With the Premium plan, you get the Wall Street Ratings but you also get both the Seeking Alpha Author ratings and the Seeking Alpha Quant Ratings.
 THIS is what you want!

 You can even get a FREE TWO-WEEK TRIAL of Seeking Alpha Premium!

-Keep reading to learn the details of each and see how to use their quant rankings to improve your stock selections.
+Keep reading to learn the details of each and see how to use their quant ratings to improve your stock selections.

 Seeking Alpha Features

-Apart from discovering new investing ideas and keeping up with your favorite Seeking Alpha authors, here are some of the other features offered on the platform.
+Apart from discovering new investing ideas and keeping up with your favorite Seeking Alpha authors, here are some of the other features offered by the platform.

 Top Rated Stocks Screener

 The screen shot above is a menu item for Premium users.